-- (1) Individual staff complete a requisition form for goods and services required. - (2) Budget Holder or Head signs the requisition form, with the appropriate cost centre identified. - (3) Using the requisition form, the Finance Administrator prepares orders on the School's Accounting System, having ensured that the goods/services required are within the budget plan and there are sufficient funds in the cost centre. - (4) Deputy Head or Senior Teacher checks the official order against the requisition form before signing the order as correct. - (5) Upon receipt of goods, the Office administration staff check the delivery note, to ensure that the goods listed have been "received" and back to the order to see if any items are outstanding.
-Checks are evidenced in writing and the delivery note is then passed to the Finance Administrator. - (6) When the invoice is received the Finance Administrator checks the invoice against the delivery note/order and passes to the Headteacher who checks the validity before signing for payment. - (6) Finance Administrator processes the invoice against the original order on the School's Accounting System. - (7) Headteacher checks and signs the invoice batch header to allow the Finance Administrator or SBM to upload the invoice to County for payment.
+- (1) Individual staff complete a requisition form for goods and services required. - (2) Budget Holder or Head signs the requisition form, with the appropriate cost centre identified. - (3) Using the requisition form, the Finance Administrator prepares orders on the School's Accounting System, having ensured that the goods/services required are within the budget plan and there are sufficient funds in the cost centre. - (4) Finance Officer/School Business Manager checks the official order against the requisition form before signing the order as correct. - (5) Upon receipt of goods, the Office administrationcheck the delivery note, to ensure that the goods listed have been "received" and back to the order to see if any items are outstanding.
+Checks are evidenced in writing and the delivery note is then passed to the FinanceAdministrator. - (6) When the invoice is received the Finance Administrator checks the invoice against the delivery note/order and passes to the Finance Officer/School Business Manager who checks the validity before signing for payment. - (6) Finance Administrator processes the invoice against the original order on the School's Accounting System. - (7) Headteacher checks and signs the invoice batch header to allow the Finance Officer/School Business Manager to upload the invoice to County for payment.

 No alterations are made to any invoices.
-If a change is required, the Finance Officer requests an amended invoice from the supplier.
+If a change is required, the Finance Officer/Administrator requests an amended invoice from the supplier.